-• No Chapter 7 or Chapter 13 bankruptcy if primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan.
+No Chapter 7 or Chapter 13 bankruptcy if primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan.

 - Predatory lending describes lending practices that take advantage of clients by charging usurious interest rates or excessive fees and penalties.
 Loans will not be made with an interest rate more than 2% above the prevailing market rate. - The maximum assistance available for an Applicant in a High Opportunity Area (of the MVA) is \$60,000.
 In all other areas, the maximum assistance will be \$40,000 per household.
 Not all Applicants will qualify for the maximum assistance.
-The assistance available to any given Applicant is based on the City's assessment of the Applicant's need, taking into account the additional criteria outlined below. - First mortgage amount must have a front-end ratio of 26%-32% - First mortgage amount must have a back-end ratio no higher than 45% - Applicants must be qualified by their lender to spend at least 28% of their monthly gross income on their housing.
+The assistance available to any given Applicant is based on the City's assessment of the Applicant's need, taking into account the additional criteria outlined below. - First mortgage amount must have a front-end ratio no higher than 32% - First mortgage amount must have a back-end ratio no higher than 45%